Last Updated: January 5th, 2022

 Groove acknowledges that individuals have the right to access the personal information/data that we maintain about them.
 An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his query to firstname.lastname@example.org.
 If requested to remove data, we will respond within a reasonable timeframe.

 The Groove’s website and the Services are not currently directed to children under the age of 13.
 Groove respects the privacy of parents and children and are committed to complying with the Children’s Online Privacy Protection Act(“COPPA”).
 Groove does not knowingly collect or solicit any information from anyone under the age of 13 or knowingly allow such persons to use its website or Services.
 In the event that we learn that we have collected personal information from a child under age 13 without parental consent, we will delete that information as quickly as possible.
 If you believe that we might have any information from or about a child under 13, please contact us immediately.

 Privacy Shield Framework

 660 4th Street #684

 San Francisco, CA 94107

-Groove Labs Inc. has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.bbb.org/EU-privacyshield/ for-eu-consumers for more information and to file a complaint.
+Groove has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
 This service is provided free of charge to you.